Post-Election Inclusivity, Diversity, Equity & Accessibility Report>

 - Logical, predictable, and consistent reading order and navigation elements; and,

-- Compatibility with personal assistive hardware and software like screen readers and alternate input devices.
+- Compatibility with personal assistive hardware and software like alternate input devices and screen readers.

-To continue fostering transparency and public trust in online voting, Elections Markham’s platform featured the first use of independent post-vote verifiability technology in an Ontario municipal election.
+To continue fostering transparency and public trust in online voting, Elections Markham’s platform featured the first use of independent online vote verifiability technology in Canada.
 After casting their ballot, voters were given a digital confirmation receipt with a unique QR code.
 Using Elections Markham’s mobile app, voters could scan their receipt and access a secure preview of their ballot within the digital ballot box to privately re-verify that their selections were recorded properly and matched how they voted.

 On October 20, 21 and 22, Markham voters were invited to vote in-person with a paper ballot at any of 6 Voting Places across Markham.
 Every Voting Place was equipped with ballots to serve voters registered in any of Markham’s 8 wards and for any of Markham’s 4 school boards.